PascalMinder/geoblock/readme.md

 Timeout for the call to the api uri.

+### Ignore the API timeout error `ignoreAPITimeout`

+If the `ignoreAPITimeout` option is set to `true`, a request is allowed even if the API could not be reached.

 ### Cache size `cacheSize`

 Defines the max size of the [LRU](https://en.wikipedia.org/wiki/Cache_replacement_policies#Least_recently_used_(LRU)) (least recently used) cache.